zealsoftmedicoadmin/nagendra-terraform-ansible/README.md

     # assigned into VMs metadata.
 Later you can use this user and generated private key for login
     # to VM.
     gcp_ssh_user:
+    # variables which controls issue of [terraform init] command.
+If you deploy environment at first
+    # time, you will need to set this variables to True unless issue [terraform init] command manually
+    terraform_init_bucket: True
+    terraform_init_vm: True
   hosts:
     # here host variables for Terraform, Ansible use it to populate terraform-vm/main.tf
     # Terraform file